energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 #### 6 [Consenter] Issue a self-signed credential

 The consenter can now sign the credential to create a self-signed verifiable credential.
-The consenter should add the following fields to the credential receive in the previous step:
+The consenter should add the following fields to the credential received in the previous step:
-- `issuer`
-- `issuanceDate`
+- `issuer`: This should be the DID generated in a previous step
+- `credential.credentialSubject.id`: This should be the DID generated in a previous step
+- `issuanceDate`: This should be the date at which the credential is being issued

 Send the request as described below.